MeMasterMind/Discord-Lists-v6/readme.md

 1. Changed the entire website's theme into something even more refreshing and cool!
 2. Website Background
 3. Phone Compatibility
-4. Vanity Links (I know we had that but it was very broken so we just re-did the whole thing)
+4. Vanity Links (I know we had that but it was very broken so we just re-did the whole thi
 ## **Removed:**

 1. Theme change